-It is well recognized in physics that the two basic physics theories, general relativity and quantum theory, are lacking in complete descriptions.
+It is well recognized in physics that the two basic physics theories, general relativity and quantum theory, are each lacking in complete descriptions of reality.
 Each is correct and makes precise predictions when restricted to its own realm.
 Neither explains interactions between gravitation and electromagnetism (radiated fields) nor the complete inner construction of particles (matter fields).
+We could say that general relativity and quantum theory do not commute.

-General relativity has shown that spacetime is curved and has shown that large collections of particles can become black holes - masses so large that spacetime curves within itself and nothing can leave the region.
+General relativity has shown that gravitation is curved spacetime and has shown that large collections of particles can become black holes - masses so large that spacetime curves within itself and nothing can leave the region.

-Electromagnetism (electric charge and magnetic fields) and particles can be crushed into a homogeneous near point like volume.
-Quantum theory has correctly predicted many features of particle interactions.
-The standard model of the forces in physics is primarily quantum theory and indicates that electromagnetism, radioactivity, and the force that holds particles together can be combined - electroweak theory.
-Electroweak theory indicates that three of the known forces are the same thing at high energies.
-However, gravitation is still unconnected in the theory.
+Electric charge and magnetic fields were unified into electromagnetism in the 19th century..
+Quantum theory has correctly explained or predicted many features of particle interactions.
+The standard model of the forces in physics is primarily quantum theory and indicates that electromagnetism and radioactivity can be combined into a single electroweak theory and are the same thing at high energies.
+However, gravitation and the strong force are still unconnected in the theory.
 Quantum theory uses special relativity, which is just an approximation to relativistic effects; it cannot describe nor determine the effects on reactions due to gravitational effects.
+Quantum mechanics uses discrete energy levels in its formulations.
+Changes always occur in small jumps and in between there is no existence.
+It leaves the vague and unproven impression that spacetime itself may be quantized - that the vacuum is composed of little dots of something with nothing in between.

 Gravitation is not quantized.
 Einstein's general relativity is an "analog" theory; it envisions and operates on a spacetime that is divisible down to the point.
 Since points are zero, they cannot exist and some minimum size should exist.
-The quantum of energy cannot be defined within it.
+The quantum of energy is not defined within it.

 Thus, our understanding of our existence is incomplete.
 We do not know what spacetime is.
-We do not know the basic building blocks of particles.
+We do not know the basic composition of particles.
 We have mysteries still to solve.
+Back in the 1890's and again in the 1990's, some physicists believed that we were on the border of knowing everything in physics.
+Don't believe it.
+Thousands of years from now, we will still be asking new questions and searching for answers.

 Unified field theory is the combination of general relativity and quantum theory.
+We hope that it will answer some of the open questions.

-In addition, we have a number of erroneous, forced concepts that have crept into physics.
+In addition to open questions, we have a number of erroneous, forced concepts that have crept into physics.
 Some explanations are wrong due to attempts to explain experimental results without the correct basic understanding.
-Among these are the Aharonov-Bohm effect (Chapter 13) and the quark description of the particle.
-We also have entanglement and apparently non-local effects that are not adequately understood.1
+Among these are the Aharonov-Bohm effect (Chapter 13) and maybe the quark description of the particle.
+We also have entanglement and apparently non-local effects that are not adequately understood.

-The origin of charge for example is explained in the standard model by symmetry in Minkowski spacetime.
+For example, the origin of charge is explained in the standard model by symmetry in Minkowski spacetime.
 It requires that there is a scalar field with two complex components.
 These would indicate positive and negative components.
 However, the existence of the two types of charge, positive and negative, is used to conclude that the scalar field must be complex.
-This is circular reasoning.
+This is circular reasoning (and it borders on gobbledygook.
+We want to explain things and sometimes we force that explanation.)